 It starts with Inspector Vijay escorting a key witness, who has agreed to testify against JK by driving a car through the wall of the courtroom.
 But despite her testimony, JK is acquitted after a defence attorney pulls a rifle aimed at the judge (Extra level: unimaginable) forcing him to make a false confession in order to prove how easy it is to give one.

 This forces Vijay to channel his inner Shahenshah and chase JK to the roof of the courthouse.
 After making him admit to a litany of crimes, including his father’s suicide, Shahenshah lynches JK right in the middle of the courtroom after he falls through a hole in the roof.
 Before the whole court, JK is hanged with Shahenshah’s trustworthy noose and Vijay’s revenge is finally complete.
 My karma just ran over your dogma.

 So there we have it.
-Thirty years later, if you find yourself watching the entertainfest that is Shahenshah, and attempt to question its logic, remember that there are no wrong answers.
+More than three decades later, if you find yourself watching the entertainfest that is Shahenshah, and attempt to question its logic, remember that there are no wrong answers.
 There are only kickass ones.
 And not one of them is a patch on: “Rishte mein toh hum tumhare baap lagte hai.”